David Branson

 After theatre studies in Melbourne, Branson worked as an actor with many different companies including La Mama Theatre.
 As a director he staged The Threepenny Opera and Handel's Ariodante.
-His Ribbons of Steel used a mix of archival material, interpretive art, sculpture and photographic exhibits, to mark the closure of Newcastle's BHP Steelworks.
+His Ribbons of Steel used a mix of archival material, interpretive art, sculpture and photographic exhibits, to mark the closure of BHP's Newcastle Steelworks.
 Under the pseudonym 'Senor Handsome' he was a founding member, and violinist, of the cabaret group Mikelangelo and the Black Sea Gentlemen.
 He also directed works by Daniel Keene, Grahame Henderson, Alison Croggon, Geire Kami and Christos Tsiolkas.

 Branson remained with Splinters until 1996 when he became the Artistic Director of Culturally Innovative Arts, which he founded with Louise Morris.

 Branson remained a Canberra identity, and divided his time largely between Canberra and Melbourne.
 In Canberra he hosted the "Terrace Sessions" at the Terrace Bar, the Gypsy Bar and the "Salons at the Street" at the Street Theatre, where many avant-garde performances were staged.
 Branson often accompanying others with impromptu violin or off-the-cuff poesy.
 Branson coined the moniker "Brian Desire" for Canberra artist/poet Brian Hincksmann.

 He died in a car accident at Anzac Parade.
 200 people attended his funeral at St Margaret's Uniting Church in Hackett, the inner-north suburb of Canberra where he grew up.
 And a large crowd performed and attended Memorials at the Street Theatre in Canberra and the Trades Hall in Melbourne.
 A street in Dunlop in the Belconnen region of Canberra is named after him.